Bernoulli number: Early history

 Methods to calculate the sum of the first n positive integers, the sum of the squares and of the cubes of the first n positive integers were known, but there were no real 'formulas', only descriptions given entirely in words.
 Among the great mathematicians of antiquity to consider this problem were Pythagoras (c.
 572–497 BCE, Greece), Archimedes (287–212 BCE, Italy), Aryabhata (b.
 476, India), Al-Karaji (d.
 1019, Persia) and Ibn al-Haytham (965–1039, Iraq).

 During the late sixteenth and early seventeenth centuries mathematicians made significant progress.
 In the West Thomas Harriot (1560–1621) of England, Johann Faulhaber (1580–1635) of Germany, Pierre de Fermat (1601–1665) and fellow French mathematician Blaise Pascal (1623–1662) all played important roles.

 Thomas Harriot seems to have been the first to derive and write formulas for sums of powers using symbolic notation, but even he calculated only up to the sum of the fourth powers.
 Johann Faulhaber gave formulas for sums of powers up to the 17th power in his 1631 Academia Algebrae, far higher than anyone before him, but he did not give a general formula.

 Blaise Pascal in 1654 proved Pascal's identity relating (n+1)^{k+1} to the sums of the pth powers of the first n positive integers for p = 0, 1, 2, ..., k.

 The Swiss mathematician Jacob Bernoulli (1654–1705) was the first to realize the existence of a single sequence of constants B_{0}, B_{1}, B_{2},... which provide a uniform formula for all sums of powers.

 The joy Bernoulli experienced when he hit upon the pattern needed to compute quickly and easily the coefficients of his formula for the sum of the cth powers for any positive integer c can be seen from his comment.
 He wrote:

 "With the help of this table, it took me less than half of a quarter of an hour to find that the tenth powers of the first 1000 numbers being added together will yield the sum 91,409,924,241,424,243,424,241,924,242,500."

 Bernoulli's result was published posthumously in Ars Conjectandi in 1713.
 Seki Takakazu independently discovered the Bernoulli numbers and his result was published a year earlier, also posthumously, in 1712.
 However, Seki did not present his method as a formula based on a sequence of constants.

 Bernoulli's formula for sums of powers is the most useful and generalizable formulation to date.
 The coefficients in Bernoulli's formula are now called Bernoulli numbers, following a suggestion of Abraham de Moivre.

 Bernoulli's formula is sometimes called Faulhaber's formula after Johann Faulhaber who found remarkable ways to calculate sum of powers but never stated Bernoulli's formula.
 According to Knuth a rigorous proof of Faulhaber's formula was first published by Carl Jacobi in 1834.
-Knuth's in-depth study of Faulhaber's formula concludes (the nonstandard notation on the LHS is explained further on):
+Knuth's in-depth study of Faulhaber's formula concludes: